 Pilea peperomioides light, location & temperature

 Pilea peperomioides appreciates a location with plenty of light but doesn’t do well in direct sunlight.
-This means it’s a good idea to avoid any locations that get a lot of direct afternoon sun; a thin, sheer curtain can help to partly block the sun’s scorching rays without depriving your Pilea of light.
+This means it’s a good idea to avoid any locations that get a lot of direct afternoon sun; a thin, sheer curtain like this one can help to partly block the sun’s scorching rays without depriving your Pilea of light.

 Although it can be kept outside in warmer regions, Pilea peperomioides is only suitable as a houseplant in most locations.
 It doesn’t appreciate temperatures below 10 °C/50 °F and should be protected from sudden temperature swings.